supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 In the Sign In UI, we have a link to the forgot password page.
 On this page the user can enter their email and receive a password reset link in their inbox.
 When they visit that link, they can then enter their new password on that page to change their password.

-First we'll create the HTML template inside` /src/html/forgotPassword.html`.
+First, we'll create the HTML template inside` /src/html/forgotPassword.html`.
 [Here is an example](https://github.com/supertokens/supertokens-web-js/blob/master/examples/vuejs/with-thirdpartyemailpassword/src/html/forgotPassword.html) that you can use.

 We'll create a component inside `/src/views/ForgotPassword.vue` file where we will render the above template: